aqli-epic/epi.meta.analysis/README.md

     in the analysis below.

--   Papers studying the health effects of pollution segregated by sectors (source apportionment type studies) are excluded from this analysis.
+-   Papers studying the health effects of pollution segregated by sectors (source apportionment type studies), regions (example, Rural v/s Urban), season (Winter v/s Summer) are excluded from this analysis.

--   All papers studying the measure the impact of pollutants on DALY’s, have not been included in this analysis.
+-   All papers studying the measure the impact of pollutants on DALY’s, are excluded from this analysis.

 ## Other important points